-Real estate investments are carried at cost less accumulated depreciation.
-The provision for depreciation is calculated using the straight-line method based upon the estimated useful lives of the respective assets of between 3 and 40 years.
-Depreciation expense amounted to \$10.6 million and \$11.2 million for the three months ended March 31, 2010 and 2009, respectively.
 Expenditures for betterments that substantially extend the useful lives of the assets are capitalized.
 Expenditures for maintenance, repairs, and betterments that do not substantially prolong the normal useful life of an asset are charged to operations as incurred.

-Upon the sale or other disposition of assets, the cost and related accumulated depreciation and amortization are removed from the accounts and the resulting gain or impairment loss, if any, is reflected as discontinued operations.
+Upon the sale (or treatment as "held for sale") or other disposition of assets, the cost and related accumulated depreciation and amortization are removed from the accounts and the resulting gain or impairment loss, if any, is reflected as discontinued operations.
 In addition, prior periods' financial statements would be reclassified to reflect the sold properties' operations as discontinued.

 Real estate investments include costs of development and redevelopment activities, and construction in progress.
 Capitalized costs, including interest and other carrying costs during the construction and/or renovation periods, are included in the cost of the related asset and charged to operations through depreciation over the asset's estimated useful life.
-Interest and financing costs capitalized amounted to \$890,000 and \$1.5 million for the three months ended March 31, 2010 and 2009, respectively.
+Interest and financing costs capitalized amounted to \$0.7 million and \$1.7 million for the three months ended June 30, 2010 and 2009, respectively, and \$1.6 million and \$3.2 million for the six months ended June 30, 2010 and 2009, respectively.
 A variety of costs are incurred in the acquisition, development and leasing of a property, such as pre-construction costs essential to the development of the property, development costs, construction costs, interest costs, real estate taxes, salaries and related costs, and other costs incurred during the period of development.
 After a determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
 The Company ceases capitalization on the portions substantially completed and occupied, or held available for occupancy, and capitalizes only those costs associated with the portions under development.
 The Company considers a construction project to be substantially completed and held available for occupancy upon the completion of tenant improvements, but not later than one year from cessation of major construction activity.